EL-BID/pavimentados/README.md

  - image_routes: A list of paths to the routes of the images that have the gps data embedded in them.
  - image_folder: A path to a folder with all the images that have the gps data embedded in them.
  - loc: A file in [NMEA format](docs%2Fgps_data_formats.md).
- - csv: A gps file with the gps information in columns and rows in [csv format](docs%2Fgps_data_formats.md).

 Once these elements are imported, the processor is instantiated as follows:

 ```python